Did you know? All Video & Audio API plans include a $100 free usage credit each month so you can build and test risk-free. View Plans ->

 let livestreamComparators: [StreamSortComparator<CallParticipant>] = [ roles(["host"]), dominantSpeaker, isSpeaking, publishingVideo, publishingAudio, joinedAt, userId ]

-These comparators will prioritize users that are the hosts, then participants that are speaking, publishing video and audio.
+These comparators will prioritize users who are the hosts and then participants who speak and publish video and audio.

 swift